oskariorg/oskari-docs/md/documentation/backend/thematicmaps/config.md

 - locale is a JSON with language code at the first level and UI-name of the datasource as the name value.
 It supports multiple languages like maplayers in Oskari.
 - config is an adapter specific configuration that is used to give the adapter code hints how to process the datasource
 - plugin is the ID for the adapter code to use for this datasource

+Config can also include hints for sorting indicator data dimension values to be shown to user:

+    {
+      "hints" : {
+        "dimensions" : [ {
+          "id" : "year",
+          "sort" : "DESC"
+        }, {
+          "id" : "gender",
+          "default" : "total"
+        }]
+      }
+    }

+Where id value will match the id of a data dimension item in indicator datamodel.
+Other keys affect the order of allowed values for that dimension.
+Sort (if present) will be done first with either DESC or ASC value.
+If default is present the matching allowed value will be moved as the first value in allowed values.
+You can use both, one or none.

 ### Plugins/adapters